miguelvalente/miguelvalentexyz/content/about.md

 {{< img_square src="/miguel.webp" >}}

  Hi, my name is Miguel and I have over 10k hours surfing the web so I guess I consider myself an expert at staring at screens while life withers away.
 Pic related.
-I have a love/hate relationship with technology, some sort of Stockholm syndrome where I'm both the kidnapper and the kidnapee.
-I love how much I hate it and I hate how much I love it.
-Malaise giving technology, freedom of expression giving technology.
+I won't bore you with any dramatic monologues about my love-hate relationship with technology.
+Let's just say it's complicated, like a dysfunctional rom-com.

-_Jokes_ aside, I strive to improve whatever it is I spend time on.
-Over the last 4 yearsish I've been on an AI trip, my [resume](/cv.pdf) backs me up.
-It's probably the only way out of this hole we keep digging.
-That's all I have to say _about_ me for now.
-Anyways, feel free to [reach out](mailto://miguelvalente@pm.me), my Inbox is open.
+On a more serious note, I'm passionate about refining my skills and diving into uncharted territories.
+My fascination with AI has driven me over the past four years, as I see it as a beacon of hope in finding solutions to the myriad problems we face.
+That's all about me for now..
+If you'd like to connect and exchange ideas, don't hesitate to [reach out](mailto://miguelvalente@pm.me); my inbox is open.